Aliases for PPIL2 Gene

 This gene is a member of the cyclophilin family of peptidylprolyl isomerases.
 The cyclophilins are a highly conserved ubiquitous family, members of which play an important role in protein folding, immunosuppression by cyclosporin A, and infection of HIV-1 virions.
 This protein interacts with the proteinase inhibitor eglin c and is localized in the nucleus.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PPIL2 Gene

 PPIL2 (Peptidylprolyl Isomerase (Cyclophilin)-Like 2) is a Protein Coding gene.
-Diseases associated with PPIL2 include hiv-1.
 Among its related pathways are Hemostasis and Cell surface interactions at the vascular wall.
-GO annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin-ubiquitin ligase activity.
+GO annotations related to this gene include ligase activity and ubiquitin protein ligase activity.
 An important paralog of this gene is PPIB.

 UniProtKB/Swiss-Prot for PPIL2 Gene

 May catalyze the cis-trans isomerization of proline imidic peptide bonds in oligopeptides thereby assisting the folding of proteins (By similarity).
 May also function as a chaperone, playing a role in transport to the cell membrane of BSG for instance (PubMed:15946952).
 May also have a protein ubiquitin ligase activity acting as an E3 ubiquitin protein ligase or as an ubiquitin-ubiquitin ligase promoting elongation of ubiquitin chains on substrates.
 By mediating Lys-48-linked polyubiquitination of proteins could target them for proteasomal degradation (PubMed:11435423).